-Prep tips: You can make the soup chunky or purée it.
+You can make this soup chunky or purée it.
 If you’ve got turnip greens, chop off the stems, cook the greens separately in salted water until tender, and then chop and add at the end of cooking the soup.
 If the potatoes are organic, leave the skins on.
 If not, peel them.

 Recipe Ingredient Details: